stiproot/rust-lab/notes/CARGO.md

 *Yanking*
 Yanking a version prevents new projects from depending on that version while allowing all existing projects that depend on it to continue.
 Essentially, a yank means that all projects with a Cargo.lock will not break, and any future Cargo.lock files generated will not use the yanked version.

+The `cargo install` command allows you to install and use binary crates locally.
+Note that you can only install packages that have binary targets.
+A binary target is the runnable program that is created if the crate has a src/main.rs file or another file specified as a binary, as opposed to a library target that isn’t runnable on its own but is suitable for including within other programs.